 What are they?

-Common stimulants include caffeine and amphetamines.
-Cold remedies often contain the stimulants ephedrine or pseudoephedrine hydrochloride.
+Common stimulants include caffeine and drugs called amphetamines.
+Cold medicines often have a stimulant in them.

-Energy drinks, which are popular among many athletes, often contain high doses of caffeine and other stimulants.
+Energy drinks are popular among many athletes.
+They often have high doses of caffeine and other stimulants.
 The street drugs cocaine and methamphetamine also are stimulants.

 Other side effects include: